HonoluluHenk/fluent-bigdecimals/README.md

 ### JPA/Database precision and scale (predefined configuration)

-In contrast to Java Bigdecimals, databases usually only allow a definable *maximum* scale for numeric values.
+In contrast to Java BigDecimals, databases usually only allow a definable *maximum* scale for numeric values.

 Also, Java usually treat precision and scale differently:
 Java: `precision` is total number of relevant digits (integer + decimal part together), allowing a maximum of `scale`